wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.5.10 =
+*   Fixed a widget bug that got introduced somewhere down the track where the widget list type was not properly being deduced.
+Thanks to Gary for identifying that the widget list type format was not being used.
+*   Also tweaked the default widget cssa little so that grouping headings would float to the left for widgets only, in case one wanted to group within the widget (default is not to group).

 = Version 2.5.9 =
 *   Added pseudo clone function for people not on later versions of php, to mimic the clone command ( as per http://acko.net/blog/php-clone) so they won't get a parse error, but will later get told they need a better version of php!